maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 * Both arguments to the test must be Maxima strings.
 If you have a general expression, turn it into a string in the feedback variables with Maxima's `string` function.
 * The first argument should be the string, and the second argument should be the pattern to match.
-* Don't forget to protect within strings as needed.
+* Don't forget to escape within the pattern strings as needed.
+Note that there is a function `string_to_regex()` that will handle escaping of characters that would otherwise have meaning in the pattern.
+Also remember that you need to escape the backslashes like normal in Maxima-strings.
+* One can read more about the patterns posible from [here](http://ds26gte.github.io/pregexp/index.html).
+Case-insensitivity may be something worth noting there.

 # Form {#Form}